jpegleg/dwarven-toolbox/README.md

 The choice to use the sigil files from `makesigil` is for interoperability with the dwarven-toolbox file tools.
 The key input can be any 512 bit file that is desired.

-The file encrypted by `forgeon` are binary, not hex encoded.
+The files encrypted by `forgeon` are binary, not hex encoded.